 A chest x-ray and liver tests are essential.
 If chest x-ray is abnormal, chest CT is done.
 If alkaline phosphatase is elevated, bone scanning is needed.
 Serum electrolytes, blood urea nitrogen (BUN), creatinine, and calcium are measured.
 BUN and creatinine are unaffected unless both kidneys are diseased.

 Information from the evaluation makes preliminary staging possible.
-The TNM (tumor, node, metastasis) system has been recently refined to be precise (see tables AJCC/TNM Staging of Renal Cell Carcinoma and TNM Definitions for Renal Cell Carcinoma TNM Definitions for Renal Cell Carcinoma Renal cell carcinoma (RCC) is the most common renal cancer.
-Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
-However, symptoms are often absent... read more ).
-At diagnosis, RCC is localized in 45%, locally invasive in about 33%, and spread to distant organs in 25%.
+The TNM (tumor, node, metastasis) system has been recently refined to be precise (see tables AJCC/TNM Staging of Renal Cell Carcinoma AJCC/TNM* Staging of Renal Cell Carcinoma and TNM Definitions for Renal Cell Carcinoma TNM Definitions for Renal Cell Carcinoma ).
+At diagnosis, RCC is localized in 45%, locally invasive in about 33%, and spread to distant organs in 25% of patients.

 Five-year survival rates range from about 81% for the American Joint Commission on Cancer (AJCC) stage grouping I (T1 N0 M0) to 8% for stage grouping IV (T4 or M1).
 Prognosis is poor for patients with metastatic or recurrent renal cell carcinoma (RCC) because treatments are usually ineffective for cure, although they may be useful for palliation.

-For early renal cell carcinoma (RCC), surgical treatment
+For early renal cell carcinoma (RCC), surgical treatment, active surveillance, or thermal ablation

 For advanced RCC, palliative therapies or experimental protocols

-Radical nephrectomy (removal of kidney, adrenal gland, perirenal fat, and Gerota fascia) is standard treatment for localized RCC and provides a reasonable chance for cure.
-Results with open or laparoscopic procedures are comparable; recovery is easier with laparoscopic procedures.
-Nephron-sparing surgery (partial nephrectomy) is possible and appropriate for many patients, even in patients with a normal contralateral kidney if the tumor is < 4 to 7 cm.
+Radical nephrectomy (removal of kidney, perirenal fat, Gerota fascia +/- ipsilateral adrenal gland) is standard treatment for localized RCC and provides a reasonable chance for cure.
+Results with open or minimally invasive procedures are comparable; recovery is generally easier with minimally invasive procedures.
+Nephron-sparing surgery (partial nephrectomy) is possible and appropriate for many patients.
 Partial nephrectomy is gaining popularity because it results in a lower incidence of chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more than radical nephrectomy.
-Nonsurgical destruction of renal tumors via freezing (cryosurgery) or thermal energy (radiofrequency ablation), often percutaneously, are not currently recommended as primary treatment.
-They are being done in highly selected patients, but long-term data about efficacy and indications are not yet available.
+It is the standard of care for clinically staged T1a tumors (cT1a, < 4 cm) and should be considered in patients with T1b or T2 tumors and those with absolute indications for nephron preservation (eg, bilateral renal masses, CKD, solitary kidney).
+Radical nephrectomy should be considered in patients with a normal contralateral kidney, normal kidney function, and more advanced primary tumors (cT1b through cT4).
+Nonsurgical destruction of renal tumors via freezing (cryosurgery) or thermal energy (radiofrequency ablation), often percutaneously, should be considered for tumors smaller than 3 cm.
+For small renal masses, active surveillance (with delayed intervention) should be considered a first-line treatment option, particularly if active treatments pose risks and/or patients have significant comorbidities.
+Decision making for treatment is complex and multifactorial and typically involves shared decision-making (1 Treatment references Renal cell carcinoma (RCC) is the most common renal cancer.
+Symptoms can include hematuria, flank pain, a palpable mass, and fever of unknown origin (FUO).
+However, symptoms are often absent... read more ).

 For tumors involving the renal vein and vena cava, surgery may be curative if no nodal or distant metastases exist.